How to Prevent Your Pets from Wreaking Havoc on Your Hardwood Floors

 The first way to prevent this problem is to maintain your pet's claws.
 You can minimize scratches in the wood by keeping the animal's nails trimmed.

 The finish on your hardwood floor can also be used as a prevention method against severe claw scratches.
 If more coats of finish are applied to your floor, when the floor is scratched, it will only damage the finish and not the wood.

 How to Fix Scratches on Your Floor

 If severe enough, damage to your hardwood floor caused by claw scratches might call for refinishing.
-Sir Grout's Sandless Wood Refinishing process can help fix the damage.
+Sir Grout's no sanding wood armor refinishing process can help fix the damage.
 Our refinishing process removes all embedded dirt from your wood floor, and then adds two or three coats of Wood Armor finish to restore your floor to its pre-scratch state.

 Problem Two: Your Pet Isn't Perfectly Potty Trained